<img alt="" src="https://secure.cold5road.com/218968.png" style="display:none;"> Skip to main content

-Mainframe modernization is the updating of legacy mainframe applications for effective digital transformation.
-Learn more, including the business benefits.
+• Mainframe modernization is the updating of legacy mainframe systems to adapt to new technology and overall digital transformation.

 Mainframe modernization is when you update your old legacy mainframe system to meet the challenges posed by new technology and grasp the opportunities of digital transformation.
 It can involve migrating essential applications and data to the cloud or may mean adapting a hybrid model (where both legacy systems and the cloud co-exist).